nbeliy/eegBidsCreator/README.md

 ## Known issues

 - Some events don't have an associated type, they will appear as "n/a" in events.tsv file
-- For some channels, the names in esedb and in emb files mismach, thus can't determine the corect `sample` value
+- For some channels, the names in esedb and in emb files mismach, thus can't determine the corect `sample` value -- **fixed**
 - `sample` value can be not an integer, if corresponding event happened between two measures

 ## Need help!